 Take some time over creating your stand.
 Get a tablecloth in corporate colours so it stands out.
 Have a couple of well designed roller banners or some other backdrop.
 Create height on your table to give it interest.
 Make sure your stand looks appealing, have chocolates or branded cupcakes or some such to entice people over.

 Run a competition, whatever it might be, ‘guess the number of Smarties in the jar’ or ‘Win this Hamper’ – or ‘Win a printer’ or something related to your business – and getting business cards in return for entry is the best way to collect prospective customers’ details.
-Some exhibitors have had the beepy electronic things where you have to guide the metal ring along a bendy wire and time people, fastest one wins.
-Last year one of our exhibitors had a caricaturist!
+Interactive games are fun and draw people in such as XBox style games or beepy electronic things where you have to guide the metal ring along a bendy wire and time people, fastest one wins.
+One year one of our exhibitors had a caricaturist!

 Make sure you take notes about the people you meet at the expo, both exhibitors and visitors.
 Engage with them, what are their challenges, how could you help, maybe someone you know could help?
 You’ll be there to promote your business but it’s worth having half an ear open for your contacts too.
 Note any info down and refer back to your notes when following up after the event.